 Discontinued operations consists of interest income, other income, reimbursements for expenses from the French government for research and development, gains and losses on the disposal of fixed assets of discontinued operations, gains and losses on foreign exchange and interest income on money market accounts, as well as the reclassification of net expenses associated with our exit from our historical core operations.
-For the three months ended September 30, 2011 compared to the three months ended September 30, 2010, discontinued operations, net increased by \$268.
+For the three months ended December 31, 2011 compared to the three months ended December 31, 2010, discontinued operations, net increased by \$2,636.
 In the period just ended, discontinued operations included the receipt of OEM's installment payment, offset by R&D expense and foreign exchange loss, the recognition of deferred revenue offset by the related commission expense.
+Most significantly, the Company also recognized \$3,550 from the December 23, 2011 sale of some of its NLD patents.
+As these assets were internally developed, there was a corresponding zero book value.
+The NLD revenue is recognized in discontinued operations, along with the related costs of \$813, which includes \$767 in commission expense.
 In the prior period, discontinued operations included gains and losses on foreign exchange as well as the reclassification of net expenses associated with our historical core operations.

-Contractual Obligation
+Contractual Obligations

-The following summarizes our contractual obligations at September 30, 2011, and the effect such obligations are expected to have on our liquidity and cash flows in future periods (in thousands).
+The following summarizes our contractual obligations at December 31, 2011, and the effect such obligations are expected to have on our liquidity and cash flows in future periods (in thousands).

-Le ess than After Contractual obligations: T otal 1 Year 1-3 3 Years 3-: 5 Years 5 Years Non-cancelable operating lease obligations \$ 72 \$ 67 \$ 5 \$ - \$ - Total contractual cash obligations \$ 72 \$ 67 \$ 5 \$ - \$ -
+Contractual obligations: To otal Le 1 ess than Year 1 -3 Years 3-5 Years After 5 Years Non-cancelable operating lease . obligations \$ 56 \$ 53 \$ 3 \$ \$ - Total contractual cash obligations \$ 56 \$ 53 \$ 3 \$ - \$ -